top of page

 First and foremost, it's imperative to recognize the influential individuals, state by state, whose tireless efforts have been pivotal in elevating girls' exposure basketball to remarkable success in the Southeast:

-These individuals dedicated their time and often their own resources to ensure that we could bring the best of the best from the Southeast to our "elite" exposure events and showcases.
+These individuals dedicated their time and often their own resources to ensure that we could bring the best of the best from the Southeast together at our "elite" exposure events and showcases.

 Alabama